jonlpersson/ed-latimore/site/_posts/2022-01-18-how-to-be-a-good-boyfriend.md

 Even if it’s little things that seem innocuous at the moment.
 Things like passive-aggressiveness, making comments when you hang out with friends, or not taking responsibility for bad behavior.

 This goes against the common advice of being your girl's best friend.
-Women have historically been with men that can improve their station in life.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> In modern life, this translates to a man that knows what he wants and knows how to take the lead.
+Women have historically been with men that can improve their station in life.<sup><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> In modern life, this translates to a man that knows what he wants and knows how to take the lead.
 Read my article on [how to take the lead in a relationship](https://edlatimore.com/how-to-take-the-lead-in-a-relationship/) for a deeper understanding.
 One key to remember is to be decisive and to be the person you say you are.

 While good relationships tend to develop into friendships, it’s a mistake to try to start off this way.
 There’s a ‘friend zone’ for a reason.
 Trying too hard to be your girl’s bestie will likely help you cease to be sexually attractive to her.